-On the next page, click Edit and check the boxes for Read Access and Edit Access for all of the fields that you want written back to Salesforce.
+On the next page, click Edit and check the boxes for Read Access and Edit Access for all of the fields that you want S-Sign to write data back to.

 Click Save.
 This concludes part 1.

+Now that you've given S-Sign permission to write user input back to your Salesforce records, you must now associate S-Sign input fields to the Salesforce fields that they will write data back to.
+This is done in the S-Docs template editor.
 To begin, navigate to the template editor by clicking on All tabs (“+” symbol).
-Click on S-Docs Templates, choose your template, then click on Template Editor.
+Click on S-Docs Templates, choose your template, then click Template Editor.
 To learn how to create S-Sign-enabled templates, click here.

 In our purchase agreement, we’re going to include three fields: a signature field where the user can sign their name, and two text fields where the user can enter their title and department.
 We do this by adding three S-Sign fields into the document.
 We set the type of field 1 to Signature, and the types of fields 2 and 3 to Text.